1. The Information We Collect

 For some of our online activities we may ask users to provide information that is not personally identifiable, such as mission ideas or a user's favorite color.
 Such information is used to tailor agent missions to each user.

-Additionally, in order to make our site more interesting and useful to you and for various business-related purposes, we may passively collect certain non-personally identifiable information, such as the type of computer operating system (e.g., Windows XP or Mac OS), the user's IP Address, the web browser (e.g., Internet Explorer, Firefox) being used, information regarding the Internet service provider, and the frequency with which users visit various parts of our site.
+Additionally, in order to make our site more interesting and useful to you and for various business-related purposes, we may passively collect certain non-personally identifiable information, such as the type of computer operating system (e.g., Windows 10 or Mac OS), the user's IP Address, the web browser (e.g., Chrome, Firefox) being used, information regarding the Internet service provider, and the frequency with which users visit various parts of our site.

 Lastly, we collect financial information when a user or child registrant wishes to purchase merchandise from the Perkley website.
 We use this financial information to process payments to Perkley and for fraud prevention purposes.